Evolutionary State-Space Model and Its Application to Time-Frequency Analysis of Local Field Potentials: Simulation Studies

 \subsection{Results on multiple epoch analysis}

-In this section, we will evaluate the performance of the proposed method in Section~\ref{section_multiple}.
-We choose $20$ electrodes and $3$ latent independent $AR(2)$ processes.
-To model the evolution across epochs, we allow the modulus $(\rho_1^{(r)}, \rho_2^{(r)}, \rho_3^{(r)})$ increase from $(1.001, 1.001, 1.001)$ with increment $0.00005$ as the epoch $r$ propagates.
+We then evaluate the performance of the proposed method for multiple epochs.
+We choose $20$ electrodes and $3$ latent independent AR(2) processes.
+To model the evolution across epochs, we allow the modulus $(\rho_1^{(r)}, \rho_2^{(r)}, \rho_3^{(r)})$ increase from $(1.001, 1.001, 1.001)$ with an increment of $0.00005$ as the epoch $r$ propagates.
 All the remaining parameters are the same as in Section~\ref{section_sim_single}.
-To visualize the signals, Figure~\ref{multi_eeg} shows the heatmap of periodogram from electrode $1$ as epochs evolve.
+Web Figure 2 (Supplementary File) shows the heatmap of periodogram from electrode $1$ as epochs evolve.
+The results look satisfactory.
+Web Figure 3 shows the periodograms of the true and estimated signals from the three underlying AR(2) processes.
+For the delta, alpha, and lower beta bands, we can see the peaks at the corresponding dominating frequency from the true and estimated signals.
+As the epochs evolve, we find that both the true and estimated periodograms spread out around the dominating frequency, which indicates that the pattern of the periodograms from the reconstructed AR(2) process is consistent with that of the true AR(2) process.

-After we implement the method in this scenario, we find results similar to Section~\ref{section_sim_single}.
-Figure~\ref{threeheat} shows the periodograms of the true and estimated signals from the three underlying $AR(2)$ processes.
-For the delta, alpha, and beta bands, we can see the peaks at the corresponding dominating frequency from the true and estimated signals.
-As the epochs evolve, we could observe that both of the true and estimated periodograms spread out around the dominating frequency.
-Our results show that the pattern of the periodograms from the reconstructed $AR(2)$ process is consistent with that of the true $AR(2)$ process.
+We also applied ICA to the simulated dataset and presented the results in Web Figures 12 and 13.
+As expected, ICA hardly separates the three underlying latent sources and rarely captures the spread of power as epoch evolves.
+This phenomenon coincides with our previous discussion that ICA neglects the dynamics across epochs.